 So, concerns going forward: keep them healthy and hopefully they grow fast and our last concern: we have a new group of pigs on another farm.
 We DO NOT want this group to come down with the same virus.
 So we have changed how we are taking care of them to reduce the amount of foot traffic between the home farm and the offsite farm.
 We have also heard (just this past weekend) that other farms near us are possibly dealing with this same PRRS strain.
 We think the virus is moving by air and it was windy over the weekend.
 So here we are – on pins and needles “hoping” this new group does not become infected.

 One more thing we are doing on our home farm is putting in wire fence netting underneath the hog barn eaves.
-This will prevent birds from coming in the air outlets.
+This will prevent birds from coming into the air outlets.
 I am hoping to have a video of exactly how we are doing this.
 Again, another step to prevent a way to transmit viruses.

 The Ugly China Pig Tariff